Vici Media Group

-Vici Media Group is a political consulting company based in Austin, Texas.
+Vici Media Group is a Republican Party political consulting disinformation company based in Austin, Texas.
 It was founded in 2011 and is run by brothers Patrick (born c.
 1989) and Ryan Mauldin.
 Their slogan is "We Kick A**", intentionally censored, and in some cases using the Democratic donkey in place for "A**".

-Vici creates branding, website, and mailers for conservative candidates, causes, and parties.
+Vici creates branding, fake websites, and mailers for conservative candidates, causes, and parties.

 Sites and campaigns

 Vici has created branding or sites for: